top of page

 Owner, Licensed Clinical Psychologist

-I have been in practice for over 10 years serving adults and children with a variety of presenting problems including anxiety, depression, relationships, transitions, trauma, and grief.
+I have been in practice for over ten years serving adults and children with a variety of presenting problems including anxiety, depression, relationships, transitions, trauma, and grief.
 I work primarily from a relational psychodynamic framework.
 This means that through collaborative discussion, we will identify patterns in your early, formative relationships that may be repeating as a particular attachment style in your current relationships with friends, family members, partners, and colleagues.
 Some of these patterns may be adaptive and bring joy and depth to your interactions with others, while other patterns may be causing both internal and interpersonal conflict for you.
 Insight and awareness of these patterns is the first step on the road toward relating in a new way to others and oneself.
 The active part of this work is in practicing new ways of relating both in session and in "the real world," and I enjoy being a source of clarification and accountability on this journey.
-I also incorporate and integrate cognitive behavioral (CBT) and dialectical behavioral (DBT) concepts to broaden the scope of our work.
+I also incorporate and integrate internal family systems (IFS), cognitive behavioral (CBT) and dialectical behavioral (DBT) concepts to broaden the scope of our work.
 I would call my approach collaborative, active, and optimistic.

 I've had clients come to me because they want to explore analytic psychotherapy but have had negative experiences with former therapists who didn't provide adequate feedback.
 Unlike traditional psychoanalysts, my psychodynamic style is more conversational, using moment-to-moment processing to help you uncover and identify patterns to create rapid and lasting change in your primary relationships.
 I am active, collaborative, and won’t hesitate to point out differences between your intentions and your actions, or patterns that may be just outside of your awareness.
 We may begin a session by discussing an emotional state or interpersonal difficulty that arose during the week, and we will move between past and present to identify what might be fueling it and how the same problem might be approached differently in the future.
 While we may also explore early childhood experiences, it is always in the service of improving how you feel and relate to others in the here and now.

 I grew up in Washington, D.C. in a diverse and blended family, which shaped my early curiosity in family dynamics.
 I am a graduate of Tufts University (BA) and Long Island University (MS and PsyD).
 I completed two postdoctoral fellowships: one in adult psychodynamic therapy at The William White Institute in Manhattan, and the other in child and family therapy at Andrus Children’s Center in Westchester.
 I founded a solo private practice in 2013 and expanded to a group practice in 2021.
-Currently I am also an adjunct faculty member at Long Island University, supervising doctoral-level graduate students in their clinical work.
+I am also an adjunct faculty member at Long Island University, supervising doctoral-level graduate students in their clinical work.
 I enjoy presenting at conferences, leading webinars, and writing on a variety of mental health topics.

 Laura Athey-Lloyd, PsyD